What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Analysis of the valuation methods used

-• Supporting data and market analysis
+• Supporting data and market analysis using resources like NYC Open Data

 • The appraiser’s opinion of the property’s fair market value